Neptune Blog

 from sklearn.metrics import balanced_accuracy_score

-How good is Balanced Accuracy for Binary Classification?
-Let’s see its use case.
+How good is balanced accuracy for Binary Classification?
+Let’s see it in a use case.

-In anomaly detection like working on a fraudulent transaction dataset, we know most transactions would be legal, i.e. the ratio of fraudulent to legal transactions would be small, balanced accuracy is a good performance metric for imbalanced data like this.
+In anomaly detection, like working on a fraudulent transaction dataset, we know most transactions would be legal, i.e. the ratio of fraudulent to legal transactions would be small, balanced accuracy is a good performance metric for an imbalanced data like this one.

-Assume we have a binary classifier with a confusion matrix like the below:
+Assume we have a binary classifier with a confusion matrix like the one below:

 Accuracy = (TP + TN) / (TP+FN+FP+TN) = 20+5000 / (20+70+30+5000)